strapi/documentation/docs/user-docs/latest/media-library/organizing-assets-with-folders.md

 By default, the Media Library displays folders and assets created at the root level.
 Clicking a folder navigates to this folder, and displays the following elements:

-- the folder title and a breadcrumb line to navigate through folders (1)
+- the folder title and breadcrumbs to navigate through folders (1)
 - the subfolders (2) the current folder contains
 - all assets (3) from this folder